AKAD0/FFM_XOR/README.md

 XOR function via FNN architechture with no use of frameworks.

 # 3. Method
-Algorythm structure is comprised of 5 parts: Dataset, Model, Cost function, Optimization procedure and Initializing data.
+Algorithm structure is comprised of 5 parts: Dataset, Model, Cost function, Optimization procedure and Initializing data.
 Describtion of every part is provided below.
 ## 3.1.
 Dataset
 $$
 𝕏=\lbrace{[0,0]^T, [0,1]^T, [1,0]^T, [1,1]^T\rbrace},~